 Sociology Helps Student Fire Her Interest in Social Justice and Meet Her Career Goals

-Kayla Smith, a senior sociology and psychology major at UNL, has recently been awarded the Sociology Opportunities Scholarship.
+Kayla Smith, a senior sociology and psychology major at Nebraska, has recently been awarded the Sociology Opportunities Scholarship.
 The scholarship, which is worth $500, is awarded to first-generation sociology majors who display promise in their academic work.
-Yet despite her current performance as a student at UNL, Kayla’s academic career has often been a difficult one.
+Yet despite her current performance as a student at the university, Kayla’s academic career has often been a difficult one.

 Kayla first attended college in 2007 at Olivet-Nazarene University in Bourbonnais, Illinois.
 A psychology major at the time, Kayla did not perform well in her classes and suffered from homesickness.
 After just one semester, Kayla left Olivet-Nazarene to attend Western Nebraska Community College (WNCC) in her hometown of Scottsbluff, Nebraska.